Complaint Against Sheriff's Personnel

 Complaints alleging misconduct against civilian employees of the Sheriff's Office may mandate a notarized Affidavit, depending on the particulars of the misconduct, but is not required by state law.

 You may contact the Lake County Sheriff’s Office, Office of Professional Standards by email or by mail.
 Please direct mail to the following address:

 Lake County Sheriff’s Office

 Waukegan, IL 60085

 Who will investigate my complaint?

-Internal Affairs will address complaints.
-Internal Affairs may conduct the complete investigation or forward the complaint to the specific department’s command staff for disposition.
+The Office of Professional Standards will address complaints.
+The Office of Professional Standards may conduct the complete investigation or forward the complaint to the specific department’s command staff for disposition.

 What will happen to the employee?